This table is for scholars who need an instrument for the marginal tax rate for a regression study with US data.

 Available here is a list of tax rates by year and state for the maximum state tax.
 It is calculated from a run of the TAXSIM model.
 Note that the top federal rate varies across states because of the deductibility of state income taxes on the federal tax.

 This calculation was originally requested by Josh Lerner of the Harvard Business School, and reports the maximum tax rate for an additional $1000 of income on an initial $1,500,000 of wage income (split evenly between husband and wife).
-The taxpayer is assumed to be married and filing jointly.
+The taxpayer is assumed to be married and filing jointly and with $10,000 of long term capital gains.
 A mortgage interest deduction of $150,000 and the calculated state income tax are present as personal deductions.
 To avoid a simultaneous determination, the federal and state calculation is iterated to a fixed point.
 (Note, in real life each taxing authority allows a deduction only for taxes paid to the other, not tax liability, which avoids any simultaneity).
 This deductibility would be the main difference between these rates and the maximum bracket rate which might be published in a summary of state tax laws.

 The rates shown include the interaction of the regular bracket rates with the phaseout of exemptions and itemized deductions, and many other features of the tax law, but not the minimum tax which by 2003 was affecting our synthetic taxpayer if and only if he lived in Oregon or Washington, DC.
 Suggestions for treating the AMT are welcome.
 It will always reduce the marginal rate, but generally not apply to the highest income taxpayers, so it doesn't seem exactly right to include it here.
 These are rates for very high income taxpayers rather than the maximum rates (which may be very high at moderate income levels in phaseout ranges).
 These phaseouts explain why there are so few round numbers in the table.